crownbraid/drops-in-the-bucket/README.md

 ## Synopsis
 A tool for gathering sounds from a distance, and stirring them together.

-## Technologies
+## Major Technologies
-Node.js, BinaryJS, Python
+Node.js, Mongoose, Passport, BinaryJS, Python